Standard Guidance

 View official source

-Why IATA_DGR matters for your operating model
+Why IATA Dangerous Goods Regulations matters for your operating model

-IATA_DGR doesn't just dictate document templates — it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
+IATA Dangerous Goods Regulations doesn't just dictate document templates - it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
 Getting it wrong creates renewal slippage, audit findings, and stalled customer deals.

 • Issued by International Air Transport Association with global recognition.